pradeeshprakasan17/login_signup/README.md

 Click "Don't have an Account?
 Sign Up", it open Create Account Form Page.
 Click "Already have an Account?
 Sign In", it open Login Form Page.

-In this Project, We can know basic knowledge about HTML, CSS, JavaScript.